LoxleyXI/LGS/README.md

 ```

 ### Handling Results
 You can define a custom function that will be called when the player obtains a result.
-This can be used for example, to grant skill ups in a custom skill system or completions of a custom quest objective. helmType returns `"Harvesting"`, `"Logging"`, `"Excavation"` or `"Mining"`.
+This can be used for example, to grant skill ups in a custom skill system or completions of a custom quest objective. helmType is an enum corresponding to [xi.helmType](https://github.com/LandSandBoat/server/blob/base/scripts/enum/helm_type.lua).
 ```lua
 onResult = function(player, helmType, itemID)
     -- Your code here